mattfaircloth/scribo/README.md

 # Scribo
 Scribo is an interactive and collaborative note taking application for students.
 This web application uses vanilla Javascript and a custom back-end Rails API.

+You can view a demo of Scribo here: [Demo](https://www.youtube.com/watch?v=5XQDezHtw1g&feature=youtu.be)

 ## Using the application
 Once users signup and login, they can join a lecture and take notes.
 Users can see their other classmates in a lecture, and their notebook will autosave.